DanTheWizard/ESportsPyManager-AdminPanel/README.md

 > [!CAUTION]
 > This is my first Flask project, so it may not follow best practices or conventions.

-> ⚙️ This project was made for fun, testing, deploying on custom-built computers, and practical experimentation.

 > [!NOTE]
+> ⚙️ This project was made for fun, testing, deploying on my managed computers, and practical experimentation.<br>
 > I am sharing the code to help others learn and adapt it for their own use cases 🙂

 ---